-There are many types of trusts for achieving particular goals.
-Some trusts have basic purposes, such as education for grandchildren, while others are designed for more complex purposes, including estate and gift tax planning and preservation of the family legacy.
-Trustees who have been appointed to administer those trusts seek our legal counsel to advise them regarding their fiduciary powers and duties, to interpret trust provisions, and to guide them in the protection of the trust estate for the current and future beneficiaries.
-In addition, our paralegals serve in significant supporting roles to assist trustee clients with the preparation of fiduciary accountings, the acquisition and compilation of trust administration records, the making of timely distributions to beneficiaries, and the coordination with financial representatives to ensure efficiency in transactions involving the investments in trust.
+There are many types of trusts for many intended purposes, some of which are decidedly complex in their structure, funding and administration.
+Trustees who have been appointed to administer these trusts seek legal and tax counsel to advise them regarding their fiduciary duties, to interpret trust provisions, to protect the trust estate or, in the proper case, to terminate the trust.
+Our paralegals serve in significant supporting roles to assist trustee clients with the preparation of fiduciary accountings, the acquisition and compilation of trust administration records, the making of timely distributions to beneficiaries, and the coordination with financial representatives to ensure efficiency in transactions involving the investments in trust.

 In addition to the legal guidance rendered to our fiduciary clients, we also provide experienced counsel and paralegal services for the preparation of fiduciary accountings for estates and trusts as an essential component of our practice.
 Our collaboration with executors and trustees provides the synergies necessary for accurate and timely fiduciary accountings, which are required by law to be filed with the Commissioners of Accounts and to be distributed to beneficiaries of the estate or trust.

 Executors and trustees must file fiduciary income tax returns (Form 1041 for Federal and Form 770 for Virginia returns) each year to report items of income and expense recognized by the estate or trust for which they are responsible.
 We assist fiduciary clients with the investigation and compilation of tax reporting documents and data necessary to prepare accurate income tax returns for the estate or trust.
 We also advise fiduciary clients regarding the alternatives for mitigating income tax rates and liabilities as between the trust and the beneficiaries whenever possible.